Instructions for Write-ups

 Every patient has an interesting story to tell.
 The most successful write-ups are those that tell the story rather than report a list of facts.
 Be specific and descriptive with your language.
 Limit abbreviations to those of standard acceptance.
 (When in doubt, write it out.)
 The following is the traditionally and most widely accepted approach to writing the H&P. Refer to your Bates’ Guide to Physical Examination and History Taking, chapter 2 or Sapira’s The Art and Science of Bedside Diagnosis, chapter 4, for an outstanding explanation, with examples, of writing the case record if you would like further guidance.
-(Copies are available in Dr. Harrell’s office and the Medicine Library)
+(Copies are available in the clerkship office.)

-The Chief Complaint (This is the “title” of your story.)
+The Chief Concern (This is the “title” of your story.)

 For the purist, this is the patient’s own words in quotations.
 (If there is more than one CC, then you need more than one HPI.)
 Often physicians use a modified version of this by providing the basic patient demographics, the patient’s own words (possibly edited a bit) and the duration. (e.g. 46 yo wm w/ “a stabbing pain in my back” for 2 days) Sometimes patients do not know why they were sent to the hospital or cannot communicate.
 In this case the CC is the physician’s reason for admission (e.g. “Mr. Jones is referred to UF by his nephrologist for treatment of acute kidney transplant rejection.”)

 The following is another acceptable format: Mr./Ms. (name of patient) is a (age)- year-old (race, ethnic group, occupation, and/or very pertinent PMH), who is admitted to the hospital for the ___th time with a chief complaint of “(symptom, not a sign or diagnosis)” of (number followed by a unit of time) duration.